jckarter/clay/doc/language-reference.md

     main() { }

 Global variable initializer expressions are evaluated in dependency order, and it is an error if there is a circular dependency.
 The order of initialization among independently-initialized global variables is undefined.
+If an exception is thrown during global variable initialization, the `exceptionInInitializer` [operator function](#operatorfunctions) is called.

     // Example
     var a = c + 1; // runs second